firephp/insight/docs/Tutorials.md

   * [Installing and using FirePHPCore](http://www.firephp.org/HQ/Install.htm) (www.firephp.org)
   * [Jul 2010 - How to Debug PHP Using Firefox with FirePHP](http://sixrevisions.com/web-development/how-to-debug-php-using-firefox-with-firephp)(sixrevisions.com)
   * [Oct 2008 - How to debug PHP code](http://yensdesign.com/2008/10/how-to-debug-php-code/)(yensdesign.com)

 Framework Integrations
 ----------------------

-There is a [large list of third party components and tutorials](http://www.firephp.org/Wiki/Libraries/FirePHPCore) for integrationg *FirePHP* into popular frameworks.
+There is a [large list of third party components and tutorials](http://www.firephp.org/Wiki/Libraries/FirePHPCore) for integrating *FirePHP* into popular frameworks.

 Advanced
 --------